jw7383/Insurance-Database-Systems/README.md

 To run the app locally, run `streamlit run app.py`.

 The front end of my application connects to the back end of my application via the API Gateway.

+To access the public version of the app, navigate to https://jason-insurance-company.streamlit.app/